BARRICADE

 Yes.
 Each artist gets their own account, branded page, and Stripe connection, but a manager can be granted access across multiple artist accounts for reporting and day-of-show operations.
 Roster-level tooling (unified reporting, bulk show creation, tour templates) is on the roadmap for managers with 3+ artists; talk to us and we’ll prioritize it against your timeline.

 Refunds initiated by the artist (e.g. show cancelled) reverse cleanly from the artist’s Stripe balance and return the 7% platform fee to the fan.
-For chargebacks, Barricade pulls together an evidence package automatically from the purchase record (payment detail, check-in status, show metadata, correspondence) and submits to Stripe.
-The underlying liability for chargebacks sits with the artist account in the marketplace model, same as DICE and other Stripe-Connect ticket platforms, but we fight the dispute on their behalf and share the outcome transparently.
+For chargebacks, Barricade — as the merchant of record — owns the dispute: we pull together an evidence package automatically from the purchase record (payment detail, check-in status, show metadata, correspondence) and submit it to Stripe on your behalf.
+If a dispute is lost, the financial reversal flows through to the artist’s Stripe balance, same as DICE and other Stripe-Connect ticket platforms — and we share every outcome transparently.

 The fastest artists have a live show page within 15 minutes of signing up: create your account, connect your Stripe account (if you’re new to Stripe, creating a new account takes 10–15 minutes), then it’s time to build your page.
 The page will then go to our admin for approval.
 Once your page is approved you are ready to go live.